frontity/frontity/packages/google-tag-manager/README.md

 ## Usage

-Once is installed the GA Tracking ID should be added in the `frontity.settings.js` under the `state` scope
+Once is installed the Tracking ID should be added in the `frontity.settings.js` under the package `state`

 **`frontity.settings.js`**
 ```js